Anuradhagupta28/chhotastock/README.md

 # chhotastock
 This is landing page and product page ,make this project through figma design.
-# Frontend Development Assessment: Registration, Login, and User Details Pages
+# Frontend Development Assessment: Landing  and  Login Pages

 ## Objective